rubys/showcase/README.md

 # Deployment (multi-tenancy)

-The current code base supports only a single event.
+The code base supports only a single event.

 There are a number of blog posts out there on how to do [multi-tenancy](https://blog.arkency.com/comparison-of-approaches-to-multitenancy-in-rails-apps/)